 4.An impairment or injury that has a substantial long term adverse effect on ability to walk.

 5.Without arms or long-term loss of the use of both arms.

 6.A Cognitive Impairment.

 7.Would be refused a licence to drive a motor vehicle under Part III of the Road Traffic Act 1988, pursuant to section 92 of that Act (physical fitness) other than on the ground of persistent misuse of drugs or alcohol.

 If you meet one of the eligibility criteria 1 to 7 above, and you have not been assessed by your local authority, please contact your local authority to obtain further information.

-Evidence Disabled with Companion Travel Card
+Evidence for Disabled Person with Companion Travel Card

 Your local authority will assess whether you meet one of the following criteria: